Blanche Deyo: Stage career

-In April she participated in a benefit for victims of the 1906 San Francisco earthquake at the Casino Theatre.
+In April she participated in a benefit at the Casino Theatre for victims of the 1906 San Francisco earthquake.

 In October 1908, Deyo starred in Joe Weber's version of Salome at the Duquesne Theatre in Pittsburgh, Pennsylvania.
 The religious subject matter and revealing costumes led to complaints to the Pittsburgh Police Department, and the department's Director of Public Safety unsuccessfully attempted to halt the October 13th performance.
 Mayor George W. Guthrie intervened, ordering the Chief of Police to inspect Deyo's costume before allowing the October 14th performance to start.

 Blanche Ring was the leading lady of The Merry Widow and the Devil which played the Grand Opera House, 23rd Street (Manhattan) (8th Avenue (Manhattan), in November 1908.
 It was staged by Julian Mitchell with music by Franz Lehár.
 The cast included Deyo and her husband Walter Jones, as well as Grace Griswold and Joe Weber.

 Deyo and comedian Franker Woods toured in The Echo in 1911 after the play had a successful run at the Lunt-Fontanne Theatre (Globe Theatre).
 The season prior to this she appeared as Paulette Devine in The Blue Mouse.